kryzii/WRITEUPS/2025/CURTIN CTF/README.md

 Finally, I relied on Google dorking as my last resort.
 That’s when I found the **[writeups](https://github.com/w181496/CTF/blob/master/googlectf-2019-qual/bnv/README_en.md)** I needed.

-However i would explain this from my understanding, application/json if being misconfigured can led to application/xml which from this could lead to another things which is XXE injection
+However i would explain this from my understanding:

-So we would look for **PayloadsAllTheThings** to find classis XXE payload to retrive files, However we would try with confirmed there to verify our POC

 Start by switching the request from `application/json` to `application/xml` to see if the server accepts **XML input**.
 Then add a simple DOCTYPE declaration to confirm whether **DTDs are allowed**.
 Next, try a harmless internal entity to check if entity expansion works.
-After that, attempt an external entity such as file **:///etc/passwd** to see if external resolution is enabled.
-If direct output is not shown, move on to blind XXE techniques like error-based or out-of-band methods to confirm data leakage.
+After that, attempt an external entity such as **file:///etc/passwd** to see if external resolution is enabled.
+If direct output is not shown, move on to **blind XXE techniques** like `error-based` or `out-of-band` methods to confirm data leakage.
 Only after confirming each step should you proceed to the final payload for exploitation.

-The final payload works by combining three parts: first an external entity to read a local file like `/flag`, then a parameter entity to embed that file’s contents, and finally an error-based expansion that forces the parser to leak the data through its error message.
+The final payload works by combining three parts: first an external entity to read a local file like `/flag`, then a parameter entity to embed that file’s contents, and finally an **error-based** expansion that forces the parser to leak the data through its error message.
 This chain confirms the vulnerability and allows exploitation.

 ```
 POST /api/search HTTP/1.1